aiden2480/binary-puzzle/README.md

 - [ ] Function that checks if the puzzle is correct when all cells are filled in
 - [ ] If the grid is still incomplete after passing the three tests, randomly guess cells until correct
 - [ ] Add opengraph tags for discord embeds
-- [ ] Allow for variable puzzle size
-    - Create table from js
 - [ ] Reset grid to template button
 - [ ] Add a licence
 - [ ] Functions `isGridFull` and `attachCellScript`